A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: Discussion

 We have revisited the dynamic prediction scheme for joint models introduced by \citet{rizopoulos2011} and discussed the minor modifications required to use it with the corrected two-stage estimation.
 We have also illustrated the applicability of dynamic risk predictions as an essential tool to better understand prognostic factors and their short-term and long-term impacts on patient journeys.
 For example, such predictions may inform optimal treatment strategies by risk status, support clinical decision-making at the point of care, and provide insights for clinical trial designs.

 In conclusion, we have contributed to both hematology and statistical modelling literature with a new Bayesian predictive joint model that incorporates dynamic information from biomarker trajectories into a competing risks submodel.
+In terms of estimation methods, we prioritise JE but advocate TS as a robust approximation to JE when there are convergence issues or high computational time. \citet{alvares2024a} discussed the possibility of combining them, where TS can be used for variable selection and then JE estimates the final model.
 Our joint model can be extended in different directions, such as multiple change-points in more complex longitudinal data and multistate specifications.
 Furthermore, we would like to discuss some issues not covered in this work but which may be motivation for future research.
 For simplicity, we have handled missing data using the mean-value imputation, but other more sophisticated approaches could be explored, such as multiple imputation and machine learning techniques \citep{emmanuel2021}.
 We have opted to use the well-known and popular dynamic prediction strategy proposed by \citet{rizopoulos2011}, but existing literature also provides alternatives to dynamically update predictions when new longitudinal measurements become available, such as sequential Monte Carlo methods \citep{alvares2021}.
 From a computational optimisation perspective, integrated nested Laplace approximation \citep{rue2009} is an alternative to speed up the inferential process for both JE and TS approaches.
 However, to the best of our knowledge, there are no implementations available yet for a joint model of multiple bi-exponential longitudinal submodels sharing their random effects with a competing risks submodel \citep{niekerk2021, niekerk2023, alvares2024b}.
 Another option, especially for big datasets, is to use the approach proposed by \citet{afonso2023}, where data is divided into subsamples, joint models are fitted to each of them in parallel, and then a consensus distribution strategy is applied to unify the results.
 From a clinical perspective, the treatment regimen in each LoT can also be considered as a predictor.
 However, in our study, when incorporating such a regimen into the survival submodel there were no improvements in predictions, so we dropped it in the main analysis.
 It is also worth mentioning that starting a new LoT (one of the competing events) is a human decision that presumably involves multiple factors not considered in this work, such as comorbidities, aggressive clinical features, prior toxicities, treatment guidelines, etc. \citep{laubach2016, mikhael2019, dimopoulos2021}.
 Hence, we hope that in the future such information will be available to be incorporated into the modelling process.